hilton/hilton.github.com/blog/_posts/2016-10-31-naming-smells.md

 ## Short names

-`a` and other single-letter names have more possible explanations that straight abbreviation, which makes them worse.
+`a` and other single-letter names have more potential explanations than abbreviation, which makes them worse.
 `a` might abbreviate a word, like `answer`, but it might also be used as a meaningless placeholder, either because it comes first in the alphabet or because `foo` was too long to type.

 Single-letter names are _meta-ambiguous_ because they’re ambiguous about which kind of ambiguity you’re dealing with.